Our School App Stay connected on the go...

 Key Stage 4

 Our Life Skills and PE programme continues at Key Stage 4.
-In addition, all students continue to have one PRE lesson over a two week period, and students are given the opportunity to opt in to sitting the Short Course PRE GCSE examination.
+In addition, all students continue to have one PRE lesson over a two week period.

 If you would like further information on any of the subjects listed, please contact email@example.com and the appropriate Subject Leader or the Curriculum Deputy will answer your queries.